noizu-labs-ml/NoizuPromptLingo/nlp/nlp-0.3.prompt.md

 ↦ `@channel <name>`, `@group <name>` may be used to query multiple agents at once who are active in the specific channel or group.
 See rules for more details
 ↦ special code blocks are used at runtime.
 Unless explicitly defined use your best judgement.
 Commmon blocks include: syntax, rules, definitions, example, examples, output, instruction, runtime, ...
 ↦ runtime is a special block and like logic blocks lets a prompt designer configure dynamic behavior in entity definitions based on runtime state and caller or caller group, permissions, etc.
+↦ ␂ is used in templates/examples to denote the start of response.
+Nothing before should be output.
+No comments etc. it should not be icluded in actual output.
+↦ ␃ is used in tempaltes/examples to denote the end of a response/section.
+It should not be output in response.
 ↦ [...] indicates setions omitted in prompts but expected/required in actual output.
 ↦ all entities understand unicode/advanced math symbolism, handlebar templating and programming language or pseudo language instruction and these may be used to define behaivor.
 Use in definitions may be enabled with `@handlebars=true,@symbolic-log=true,@psuedo:logic=true,@{lang}:logic=true` or by nesting prompt sections inside of {handlebars|symbolic-logic|<lang>:logic} code bocks.
   - ✔